mmannings/coy-ontology/ontology/mapping/logmap-mappings/README.md

 #### Create SKOS vocabulary from ISIC rev 4 csv file
 The ISIC Rev 4 classification is downloaded as a csv file from [this](https://www.fao.org/statistics/caliper/tools/download/en) page.
-The csv file is available in [isic-rev4-data](https://gitlab.com/coypu-project/coy-ontology/-/tree/93-automated-mappings-between-isic4-and-tiva/ontology/mapping/logmap-mappings/isic-rev4-data?ref_type=heads) folder.
+The csv file is available in [isic-rev4-data](https://gitlab.com/coypu-project/coy-ontology/-/tree/main/ontology/mapping) folder.
-The RDFizer is used to generate **isic4_data**  TTL file from the csv file.
+The [RDFizer](https://github.com/SDM-TIB/SDM-RDFizer) is used to generate **isic4_data**  TTL file from the csv file.
 The TTL file is available in **mapping** folder of this repository.
 Each node in the ISIC Rev 4 graph is instance of a **skos:Concept** as well as instance of **rdfs:Class**.
-The SCHAL engine is used to validate
+The [SCHAL](https://github.com/TopQuadrant/shacl) engine is used to validate ISIC Rev 4 graph against SKOS shapes.
+One can reproduce ISIC Rev 4 validation using the following command.